na-na-hi/renget/archive/how2playba.md

 ![How to reroll](https://i.imgur.com/t3kHH0w.png)
 Menu Tab (top right) > Account > Reset account
 For JP the method is outlined [here](https://bluearchive.wiki/wiki/Rerolling).

+It takes like 5-10 minutes to get from the tutorial to this point (I think).

 >What can I get from the Startdash (the paid ticket)?
 You get 1 ten roll, which guarantees a 3\* unit of a set pool.